KonnikPahoni/mood_bot/README.md

 # Mood bot

-This bot is created to help monitor individual mood.
-Lean and mean
+This bot is created to help monitor your mood.
+Lean and mean.

 ## Deployment